PaoloMazzon/Vulkan2D/README.md

 If you don't trust binary blobs, feel free to run `shaders/genblobs.py` yourself (that being the tool I wrote to generate the blobs header file, its a super simple ~100 line python script).

+Right now, my goal is to have lots of nice little abstractions for the renderer that still expose the Vulkan API, and the VK2D renderer itself require no Vulkan interaction at all.
+This means that if you wish to use the abstractions like `VK2DLogicalDevice` or `VK2DImage` you would still be required to use Vulkan, but ideally `VK2DRenderer` would not have the user touch the Vulkan API at all.

 Documentation
 =============
 Every file in VK2D is properly documented for doxygen, just run `doxygen Doxyconfig` and an html